 God directs/influences the ongoing processes of the universe.
 Where’s the evidence?

 This is simply another way of saying that to be divine is to be wholly interactive.
 It also follows that the ongoing processes of the universe influence God.
 Most process thinkers would avoid saying that God “directs” anything.
 If somebody said that, they mean it in a very weak, non-controlling sense.
 If to be is to be interactive, nobody is in complete control of anything.
-Everybody and everything is influenced by others, and everybody and everything has influence on others.
+Everybody and everything is newly influenced by others, and everybody and everything has novel influence on others.

 God makes new realities out of past events by integrating them into the present to create the future.
 Where’s the evidence?

 Every interaction does this.
-If it isn’t influenced by past influences, and if it does not contribute its own distinctive influence to future interactions, it’s not an interaction.
+If it isn’t newly influenced by past influences, and if it does not newly contribute its own distinctive influence to future interactions, it’s not an interaction.
 If that’s true of every interaction, it’s true of the wholly interactive, i.e., God.

 When humans die they continue to exist in the memory of God.
 Where’s the evidence?

 When human interactions and all other interactions are past, they are ALL integrated into ongoing interactions by the wholly interactive (i.e., God).
 Again that follows automatically if God is the wholly interactive.
 That is actually a fuller version of what happens when I integrate my past interactions into my present ones.
 If my past self continues to exist in my present, that is even more the case when it exists in God’s present.
 Death may put a stop to my own relatively independent integration of the past, but the wholly interactive integration of my and everything else’s past (including my subjective past) will continue.

 The redemptive activity of God consists in his willingness to accept past evil, transform it into good and continue to lure each individual toward a self-authenticating acceptance of true value.
 Where’s the evidence?